 Dr. Kopley has given invited talks at the University of Toronto, the University of Haifa, Oxford University, and Harvard University.
 In 2021 she delivered the inaugural Fall Lecture of the International Virginia Woolf Society.
 A recipient of grants from the Robert B. Silvers Foundation and the the Conseil des arts et des lettres du Québec, Dr. Kopley also writes and speaks to an audience beyond the academy.
 She has published in the TLS, the Chronicle of Higher Education, and the OUP Blog.
 She has also spoken on the TLS podcast, CBC radio, and widely in the Montreal community.

-From 2013 to 2016 Dr. Kopley was a Mellon Postdoctoral Fellow in McGill’s English department, an experience she speaks about here.
+From 2013 to 2016 Dr. Kopley was a Mellon Postdoctoral Fellow in McGill’s English department.
 She subsequently taught in the English department at Université de Montréal and was then Researcher in Residence at the Concordia University Library.
 In McGill’s Jewish Studies department, she teaches courses including Holocaust Memoirs, Jewish American Literature, and Jewish Children’s Literature.